opsbot/packages/docs/targets.md

 helm3                     3.4.2      The Kubernetes Package Manager
-helmfile                  0.135.0    Deploy Kubernetes Helm Charts htmltest                  0.13.0     :white_check_mark: Test generated HTML for problems hugo                      0.79.0     The world’s fastest framework for building websites. jp                        0.1.3      Command line interface to JMESPath jq                        1.6.0      Command-line JSON processor
+helmfile                  0.135.0    Deploy Kubernetes Helm Charts htmltest                  0.13.0     :white_check_mark: Test generated HTML for problems hub                       2.14.2     A command-line tool that makes git easier to use with GitHub hugo                      0.79.0     The world’s fastest framework for building websites. jp                        0.1.3      Command line interface to JMESPath jq                        1.6.0      Command-line JSON processor